Telodendria/Cytoplasm/README.md

 Cytoplasm also starts with a C, which I think is a nice touch for C libraries.
 It's also fun to say and unique enough that searching for "libcytoplasm" should bring you to this project and not some other one.

-## Building
+## Requirements

-If your operating system or software distribution provides a pre-built package of Cytoplasm, you should prefer to use that instead of building it from source.
+Cytoplasm makes the following assumptions about the underlying hardware:

+- It has words sizes that are powers of 2, and a native 32-bit integer type exists.
+- Integers are represented using two's compliment for negatives.

+The ANSI C standard requires an integer type of at least 32 bits, but does not require any more.
+If Cytoplasm is built on 32-bit platforms that don't provide a native 64-bit integer type, Cytoplasm emulates 64-bit integers.
+This can make it more portable.

-Cytoplasm aims to have zero dependencies beyond what is mandated by POSIX.
+Cytoplasm aims to have zero software dependencies beyond what is mandated by POSIX.
 You only need the standard math and pthread libraries to build it.
 TLS support can optionally be enabled with the configuration script.
 The supported TLS implementations are as follows:

 - OpenSSL
 - LibreSSL

 If TLS support is not enabled, all APIs that use it should fall back to non-TLS behavior in a sensible manner.
 For example, if TLS support is not enabled, then the HTTP client API will simply return an error if a TLS connection is requested.

+## Building

+If your operating system or software distribution provides a pre-built package of Cytoplasm, you should prefer to use that instead of building it from source.

 Cytoplasm uses the standard C library build procedure.
 Just run these commands:

 ```
 ./configure